-4. Creating file system
+4. Creating file systems

-Creating file system to the partition for the hybrid disk resource is necessary.
+Creating file systems to the partition for the hybrid disk resource is necessary.

-• When using group resource (the hybrid disk resource on a share disk) which has 2 servers, create file systems on either server in the group resource.

-- The hybrid disk resource basically does not depend on file systems, problems may occur depending on the specification of the fsck of the file system. - It is recommended to use file systems which have journal function for fault tolerance improvement of the system. - File systems of which the operation is veryfied so far are as follows:
+- When using group resource (the hybrid disk resource on a share disk) which has multiple servers, create file systems on one of the servers in the group resource. - The hybrid disk resource basically does not depend on file systems, problems may occur depending on the specification of the fsck of the file system. - It is recommended to use file systems which have journal function for fault tolerance improvement of the system. - File systems of which the operation is verified so far are as follows:

+'''

+ext3

+ext4

+xfs

+reiserfs

+jfs

-ext3 xfs reiserfs jfs vxfs
+vxfs

+'''

 Notes 1: The file systems on the hybrid disk resource are controlled by ExpressCluster.
-Do not entry hybrid disk resource or partitions for the hybrid disk resource in /etc/fstab of OS.
+Do not entry hybrid disk resource or partitions for the hybrid disk resource in /etc/fstab of OS